India’s crematoriums overwhelmed as virus ‘swallows people’

 Prime Minister Narendra Modi is facing mounting criticism for allowing Hindu festivals and attending mammoth election rallies that experts suspect accelerated the spread of infections.

+In one such election rally two weeks ago, Modi barely managed to hide his delight when he declared to his supporters in West Bengal state: “I have never seen such huge crowds.”
+At that time, the virus had already started to rear its head again and experts were warning a deadly surge was inevitable.

-His Hindu nationalist government is trying to quell critical voices.
+With the death toll mounting, Modi’s Hindu nationalist government is trying to quell critical voices.

 On Saturday, Twitter complied with the government’s request and prevented people in India from viewing more than 50 tweets that appeared to criticize the administration’s handling of the pandemic.
 The targeted posts include tweets from opposition ministers critical of Modi, journalists and ordinary Indians.